oahehc/react-image-suspense/README.md

 ### Generate Image Placeholder <a name="agenda-1"></a>

-Because we want to display the image when it's fully loaded.
-We still need to display something during the image loading process.
+We want to display the image after the image is loaded.
+So we need to display something else during the image loading process.
 A solution is to display the same image with a smaller size.
 But we will have to generate a smaller version for all our images.
 This might not be the best solution in some scenarios.
-Another solution I want to show you is to generate a placeholder.
-Here I generate an SVG base on the size and color we need and encode to Base64.
+Another solution is to generate a placeholder.
+Here I generate an SVG base on the size and color we want and encode to Base64.
 Then we can use it as a placeholder before the image is loaded.

 ```js
 const cache = {};